Understanding and Improving Communication Performance in Multi-node LLM Inference: Studying Performance of Multi-node Inference

 \section{Studying Performance of Multi-node Inference}

 This section presents a performance study of multi-node LLM inference.
-Our objective is to evaluate different model-parallelism strategies, understand their scaling behavior and identify bottlenecks for specific workloads.
-We first introduce YALIS, a prototype inference engine developed as a research tool for controlled and instrumented performance studies.
+Our objective is to evaluate different model-parallelism schemes, understand their scaling behavior, and identify bottlenecks for batched inference workloads.
+We first introduce YALIS, a prototype inference engine built for controlled performance studies.
 We then detail our benchmarking methodology and present our experimental results, discussing the performance of YALIS and existing state-of-the-art inference engines in multi-node settings.